What is premenstrual syndrome?

-Many women around the world already use cannabis to self-treat symptoms of PMS.
-Mountains of anecdotal evidence confirm that it helps with pain, nausea, anxiousness and more.
-However, for some women, consuming THC does not work for them, and can actually increase feelings of sadness and anxiety.
+Mountains of anecdotal evidence confirm that it helps with pain, nausea, anxiety and more.
+However, for some women, taking THC does not work for them, and it can actually increase feelings of sadness and anxiety.
 This is where CBD comes in.
 CBD, or cannabidiol, is the non-psychoactive cannabinoid found in cannabis.
-It is similar to THC but does not produce the ‘high’ associated with the plant.
-CBD can actually reduce the feelings of anxiety brought on by THC.
+It is similar to THC but does not produce the "high" associated with the plant.
+CBD can actually reduce the feelings of anxiety caused by THC.

 CBD is a health supplement, used to support homeostasis and maintain a healthy immune system.
-It is not a cure, or medicine, but can provide relief from many physical and emotional issues.
+It is not a cure, nor is it a medicine, but it can provide relief from many physical and emotional problems.
 Medical research is limited due to its cost, but what has been discovered so far is very promising.
-Furthermore, the anecdotal evidence of the effectiveness of cannabinoids like CBD is overwhelming.
-If you are thinking about trying it out it is always best to do as much research as possible, and seek the advice of your doctor.
+In addition, the anecdotal evidence for the effectiveness of cannabinoids such as CBD is overwhelming.
+If you're thinking of trying it, it's always best to do as much research as possible, and consult with your doctor.

 Matteson, K. et al. (2017).
 Premenstrual Syndrome. [online] womenshealth.gov.
 Available at: https://www.womenshealth.gov/menstrual-cycle/premenstrual-syndrome [Accessed 2 Jan.
 2020].